Monitoring the Budget

 Exceeding Budgeted Figures

-Entrepreneurs would much prefer to exceed the budget rather than fall short.
-A considerable variation between forecasted amounts and actual amounts, however, places some doubt in the budgeting process, even when it is in your favor.
+Entrepreneurs would prefer to exceed the budget, rather than fall short.
+A considerable variation between forecasted amounts and actual amounts, however, places doubt in the budgeting process.
 Exceeding the budget by a great deal implies that the budget was either too easy or inaccurate.
-In either case, you will want to review each of the major components of profitability to determine where the variations occurred.
+In either case, review each of the major components of profitability to determine where the variations occurred.
 When you discover the reasons for your discrepancies, form a more accurate future budget that will be more helpful in guiding your financial plans.

 comments powered by